Educational and Child Psychology Prof Doc

 Your future career

 We are focused on community involvement and we train people to work for local authorities.
-Some will go on to work privately but the vast majority will end up being public servants.
+Some will go on to work privately but the vast majority will become public servants.
 We want to train educational psychologists who can work effectively across diverse communities.
 We therefore actively seek applications from underrepresented groups.

 What every one of our graduates will take with them is a sense of our values - an awareness and understanding of diversity, a commitment to social justice, beneficence and promoting autonomy.